 ‘Then there is one who does not see or notice them at all.
 He is oblivious to everything other than God; Mighty and Majestic is He.
 Thus he sees no other, is deaf to all but Him; he is too preoccupied to see anything but his Beloved and the One he yearns for.
 So he is quite detached from what the world is all about.
 If you chanced upon such a person entering the market place, and ask him what he sees in it, he will reply: “I don’t see anything.”
 Of course he does see things, but with the physical eye, not the eye of the heart; a casual glance, not a lustful one; a formal look, not a meaningful one; a look that is superficial, not penetrating.
 So outwardly he surveys the market’s goods and wares, yet all the while his heart beholds his Lord: sometimes His majesty, at other times His beauty.

 ‘And then there is one who, when he enters the market place, his heart is filled by God with compassion for the people in it.
 This so absorbs him that he doesn’t even notice their merchandise.
 From the moment he enters the market till he leaves it, he devotes himself to praying for them, seeking forgiveness for them, interceding on their behalf, and feeling sympathy and compassion for them.
 His eyes are tearful, while his tongue extols and praises God for the bounties and blessings He has bestowed upon them all.
 Such a person may be called the steward of the cities and the servants.
-If you wish, you can call him a knower of God, a saint, a renunciant, a scholar, absent [from the world, present with God], God’s beloved and sought after, a deputy on earth in charge of His servants, an ambassador, an expert and executive, rightly guided and rightly guiding, a signpost and beacon.
+If you wish, you can call him a knower of God, a saint, a pole, a renunciant, a scholar, absent [from the world, present with God], God’s beloved and sought after, His deputy on earth in charge of His servants, an ambassador, an expert and executive, rightly guided and rightly guiding, a signpost and beacon.
 He is rarer than red sulphur, or a philosopher’s stone.
 May the good pleasure of God be upon him, and on every believer who seeks God and attains the ultimate station.
 And God is the Guider.‘1

-1. Futuh al-Ghayb (Cairo: Dar al-Mukatam, 2007), 135-6.
+1. Al-Jilani, Futuh al-Ghayb (Cairo: Dar al-Mukatam, 2007), 135-6; the seventy-second discourse.